 Dates Are Disposable

 In hookup culture, everyone is looking for a temporary situation.
 They know that if things don’t work out with you, they’ll have someone else around the corner ready to start “hanging out.”
 Because “hanging out” is what people do now instead of going on dates.
 Going on dates suggests that those dates will eventually progress to a relationship, and people don’t want to do that.
-When dating and hookup apps provide an endless supply of new “friends” and “friends with benefits,” it becomes difficult for people who want to find love.
+When dating and hookup apps provide an endless supply of new “friends” and “friends with benefits,” this is why the hookup culture makes dating harder.

 Holding Back Feelings